Capital District Islanders: Years in Troy (1990–1993)

 The Islanders' best record was in the 1992–93 season, when the team finished 34-34-12 for third place in its division and a playoff berth.
 Among the team's notable players were Greg Parks, its leading career scorer in only one and a half seasons; forwards Richard Kromm and Brent Grieve, defensemen Dennis Vaske, Jeff Finley and Dean Chynoweth and goaltender Danny Lorenz.
+The team's general manager, who had appeared in the movie Slap Shot as one of the three Hanson Brothers, organized a reunion of the trio before the Capital District Islanders game on April 3, 1993 that sold out the Houston Field House and also drew national attention; the event also included an appearance by Gordie Howe, who was making a 65-city tour to celebrate his 65th birthday.